• Skip to main content

 Definition and meaning of “geijutsu”

 • geijutsu – 芸術 (げいじゅつ) : a noun meaning ‘art’ in Japanese.
-Normally, it is used to mean art in general.
+Normally, this is used to refer to art in general.

 • 芸 : a kanji character often used to mean ‘art’, ‘performance’, or ‘acting’ in Japanese.